sgratzl/d3tutorial/README.md

 ### Colors

 With version 5 D3 extracted the color schemes to it on repository located at https://github.com/d3/d3-scale-chromatic.
-Including both D3 standard schemes (e.g. `d3.schemeCategory10`) but also the ones from [ColorBrewer](https://colorbrewer2.org/) (e.g. `d3.schemeSet3`).
+Including both D3 standard schemes (e.g., `d3.schemeCategory10`) but also the ones from [ColorBrewer](https://colorbrewer2.org/) (e.g., `d3.schemeSet3`).
 These can be used as `range` for an ordinal scale.

 ```js
 const cscale = d3.scaleOrdinal().domain(["a", "b", "c"]).range(d3.schemeCategory10);